tpbilton/GUSMap/benchmarks/smaller_rfEst/README.md

 ### Private vs shared variables

-Variables that are inside a parallel loop are either `shared` or `private` and the default is for them to be `shared`.
+Variables that are used inside a parallel loop are either `shared` or `private` and the default is for them to be `shared` (the loop variable, `i` in this example, is always private).
 Consider the following loop:

 ```c
 int my_array[size];